Part of New Melones Lake

 Other interesting sites include Natural Bridges, which can be accessed from Parrott's Ferry Road.
 It has a hiking trail and creek that flow through a marble cave.
 The Table Mountain Trail provides visitors an opportunity to hike to the top of an extensive lava flow which occurred over nine million years ago.

 Switching campsites after check-in is not permitted.
-Please contact a Park Ranger.
+Please contact a Park Ranger for assistance.

 The dump station is an additional $8 for registered campers or $4 for Senior/Access pass holder campers.
 Please pay using the automated fee station at the park entrance.